ericnishio/ericnishio.github.io/_projects/pennyclerk.md

 ---
 title: PennyClerk
 description: A web app for micromanaging your daily expenses and savings.
+Sign up for free.
 website: http://pennyclerk.com
 ---